Written by Nalina Ramalakshmi and published on 13 May 2021.

 You have that important meeting you have to join online.
 But that's when your child wants you to play with her.
 What do you do?

-- Family time: Just as we set aside ‘me-time’, it is also important to set aside family-time, when the whole family gets together – it could be over a meal, or a game, or a planned activity.
+Just as we set aside me-time, it is also important to set aside family time, when the whole family gets together it could be over a meal, or a game, or a planned activity.
 You do not want to miss this opportunity to connect and bond with each other.

 With all the time on hand, children need to be engaged, we need to be engaged.
 Some boredom is good and necessary to get one's creative and imaginative thinking going.
 But too much boredom can lead to lethargy and dullness and this can lead to squabbling and fighting.
 So, what can you do to keep your whole family entertained and engaged?

-- Screen Time: This is one time it’s okay for you to allow your child to play video games, watch TV, engage in digital learning and other online activities.
-But make sure you limit the time your child spends on TV, computers and online as she must engage in a variety of activities through the day to stimulate all her senses.
+This is one time it's okay for you to allow your child to play video games, watch TV, engage in digital learning and other online activities.
+But make sure you limit the time your child spends on TV, computers, and online as she must engage in a variety of activities throughout the day to stimulate all her senses.